Riddles, Scavenger hunt by age groups

 What makes these riddles suitable for 7- to 9-year-olds?

 Children in this age range can handle multi-step reasoning and enjoy discovering real-world facts.
 The clues are written to be challenging without being frustrating: the first clue requires genuine thinking, while the third makes the answer clear.
-Vocabulary and concepts match what children typically encounter in Key Stage 2 (Years 3-4).
+Vocabulary and concepts match what children typically encounter in 2nd through 4th grade (ages 7-9).

 Can I use these riddles in a scavenger hunt?